Steamship Pulaski disaster: Survivors

-Among the 128 persons lost in the sinking was former United States Congress Congressman William B. Rochester from New York, and Jane (Cresswell) Lamar, wife of banker and shipper Gazaway Bugg Lamar of Savannah, five of their six children, and a niece.
+Among the 128 persons lost in the sinking was William B. Rochester, a former member of the United States House of Representatives from New York, and Jane (Cresswell) Lamar, wife of banker and shipper Gazaway Bugg Lamar of Savannah, five of their six children, and a niece.
 Her husband and their eldest son Charles Augustus Lafayette Lamar were the only members of the immediate family to survive.The Delaware Gazette newspaper later ran a story about the fortunes of two alleged survivors: Charles Ridge, left penniless after the shipwreck, became engaged to heiress Miss Onslow, whom he had saved from the shipwreck.
-But neither of these persons was listed among the survivors in a June 27 North-Carolina Standard article published two weeks after the wreck.
+However, neither of these persons was listed among the survivors in a June 27 North-Carolina Standard article published two weeks after the wreck.

 Search for wreckage

 In January 2018 divers reported that they believed they had found wreckage of Pulaski 40 nmi off the North Carolina coast.
 This was confirmed several months later, when salvage divers recovered items from the wreckage.